 Matching your instrument

 Different effects will work better for different instruments and situations.
-What you play should play a factor in your choice when you’re looking for the best volume pedal.
+What you play should play a factor in your choice when you’re looking for a volume pedal.
 We’ve already talked a bit above about what you need for a keyboard or synthesizer, but even between different types of string instruments, you’ll find certain pedals work better than others.

 The chart below will give you some basic suggestions of what you want to look for in a volume pedal for a variety of instruments.
 While there’s certainly no hard and fast rules, it’s a good guide to help you get started.